Anser leucopsis

 Taxonomy: No subspecies are recognized (Gill et al 2022).

-There are numerous records westward through the Great Lakes, including several in Wisconsin and Illinois (eBird.org); The Arkansas Rare Birds Committee recently accepted that state’s first record, a bird in central Arkansas 27 Dec 2010 (eBird.org, accessed November 2017).
-There are two accepted records for Colorado, 9 Jan 2018 in Arapahoe Co and 6 Jan 2019 in Weld Co (Colorado Bird Records Committee, accessed Aug 2020).
+There are numerous records westward through the Great Lakes, including several in Wisconsin and Illinois (eBird.org, accessed Apr 2023); The Arkansas Rare Birds Committee recently accepted that state’s first record, a bird in central Arkansas 27-31 Dec 2010 (eBird.org, accessed Apr 2023).
+There are two accepted records for Colorado, 9 Jan 2018 in Arapahoe Co and 6 Jan 2019 in Weld Co (Colorado Bird Records Committee, accessed Aug 2020; eBird.org, accessed Apr 2023), and one for Colfax Co, New Mexico 8 Dec 2007-2 Feb 2008 (eBird.org, accessed Apri 2023).

-There are four or five reports for Nebraska, all during 2 Nov-4 Apr, a period when wild birds may occur.
-Three of these were not accepted by NOURC based on unknown provenance: one at a sandpit pond south of the Odessa bridge in Phelps Co 9 Mar 1995 (Gubanyi 1996), another with small Canada Geese at Massie WPA, Clay Co 28 Mar-4 Apr 1998 (Brogie 1999), and a group of three distantly photographed in Colfax Co Apr 2014 (Brogie 2015).
-The Massie WPA report was possibly the same bird as was present at Harvard WPA, Clay Co 9 May 1998 (Jorgensen 2012).
+There are four reports for Nebraska 9 Mar-9 May, none accepted by NOURC due to unknown provenance: one was at a sandpit pond south of the Odessa bridge in Phelps Co 9 Mar 1995 (Gubanyi 1996), another with small Canada Geese at Massie WPA, Clay Co 28 Mar-4 Apr 1998 (Brogie 1999), a group of three was distantly photographed in Colfax Co Apr 2014 (Brogie 2015)., and one was at Harvard WPA, Clay Co 9 May 1998 (Jorgensen 2012).
+The latter report seems unlikely to have been a wild bird at that late date, and if it and the Massie reports were of the same bird, as suggested by Jorgensen (2012), it seems unlikely as well that the Massie report was of a wild bird (Silcock 1998).

 Abbreviations